reingart/pyfpdf/docs/reference/load_resource.md

 This method is used to load external resources, such as images.
 It is automatically called when resource added to document by [image](image.md).
 The implementation in library sre try to load resource from local file system or from network if filename starts with `http://` or `https://`.
+With the HTTP request custom headers set using method [set_http_request_header](set_http_request_header) is also passed.
 This method can be overrided within subclass if you want a specific processing.

 Returns file-like object.